 - CSI alumni who have met the GPA and other criteria stated above are eligible to be considered for membership.

-Candidates for membership will be approved by the members of the Governing Board of the chapter and inducted at the annual initiation ceremony.
+Candidates for membership will be approved by the members of the Governing Board of the chapter and inducted at the annual induction ceremony.

 Membership in Phi Beta Delta does require a $65 for the first year.
-This fee covers a medallion, a certificate, a membership card, the newsletter and national and chapter membership dues.
+This fee covers a medallion, a certificate, a membership card, the newsletter, and national and chapter membership dues.
 After that, the annual membership fee is $30 for students; $45 for staff, alumni, scholars, and part-time faculty; and $55 for full-time faculty members.